plotly/plotly.github.io/_posts/fundamentals/2015-03-30-getting-data.md

 <td><img src="/static/images/getting-data/filter-format.png"></td>
 </tr>
 <tr>
 <td>Once you select a data set, look for the "Open With" option (this will only appear on supported data sets).
-Click on <b>plotly</b>, and the data set will open inside Plotly's Web App.</td>
+Click on <b>plotly</b>, and the data set will open inside Chart Studio.</td>
 <td><img src="/static/images/getting-data/rent-estimates.png"></td>
 </tr>
 </tbody>